A comprehensive resource highlighting the pros and cons of building an app in-house vs. outsourcing app development to a mobile app agency.

 The biggest benefit of developing a mobile app in-house is having flexibility with revisions.
 The drawback to this situation is that you can spend countless hours tweaking, modifying and second-guessing product decisions without making meaningful progress.

 When you work with an agency, there’s typically a set budget, and with this budget come constraints.
 You’re typically allowed a certain number of revisions and rounds of feedback at each step of the process.
 If you go beyond the set number of revisions, you’ll see an increase in the budget.
+Since the cost to build an app can vary depending on the needs of the project, this can quickly become a dealbreaker.
 Some agencies embrace an Agile methodology where you pay the agency for a set number of sprints as opposed to fixed scope, this offers more flexibility and more accurate estimates.

 The opposite approach is leveraging an in-house team built from the ground up.
 In-house teams are on payroll, so there are no financial consequences if your team can’t make a decision.
 As a result, you might run into a challenge of actually launching your app on time while paying their salary regardless of any delays in the timeline.